eattrenclenhard/Sho-Time/README.md

 This app provides an intuitive and a straightforward way for user to perform OAuth flow authorisation process to grant certain level of access to specific parts Google services via self-defined API client credentials to third party app such as rclone and alist etc.

+Rclone hardcodes redirect URI to http://localhost:53682 for Google Drive.
+This means that you'd always need to complete Oauth2 flow on another machine that has GUI environment.
+With this app, you can throw this concern out the window, you can complete your Oauth2 flow authentication of a new rclone remote remotely here, no machine GUI required.
+Besides that, you can customize each scope and its respective permission, providing fine-grained control over access.

 I built this app with privacy and data protection in mind.
 I have security and privacy concerns over public services who offer to generate tokens or refresh code.
 For one, I might have ended up granting broader scopes than necessary in public token generator when the app would work just the same by providing just enough privilege and level access.
 Number